 NMR/MRI Research Facilities

-The primary instrument of the Resource is a 7 Tesla whole-body Siemens MRI scanner dedicated to 100% multi-nuclear MRI research.
+The primary instrument of the Resource is a 7 Tesla whole-body Siemens MRI scanner is located in the basement of the Stellar Chance Building on the School of Medicine campus.
+It is dedicated to 100% multi-nuclear MRI research.
 The system is capable of performing imaging and spectroscopy studies on a variety of NMR visible nuclei, including 1H, 31P, 13C, 23Na, 19F, 17O, 7Li, 14N, 15N, 129Xe, and 3He.
 The pulse-programming environment allows for development of sophisticated pulse sequences.
+The 7T system is equipped with a 32-channel head coil.
+This system also includes RF coils for 31P and 13C NMR spectroscopy and a custom hybrid head/neck coil for arterial spin labeling.
+A parallel transmission system is also available and can be used in conjunction with an 8-channel transmit/receive array.
+An outboard GPU processor has been interfaced with the 3T and 7T systems to allow rapid image reconstruction for multiband EPI and other high-throughput imaging.
 Sequences performed at the Resource have included T1ρMRI, Sodium MRI, multiple quantum spectroscopy and imaging, MR elastography, localized spectroscopy, and perfusion imaging.